 Abstract: The energy transition is a challenge that affects all sectors, from transport to civil structures and industry.
-With reference to the industrial sector, the greatest need is the decarbonisation of industries energy-intensive, such as producers of iron and steel, aluminium, cement, petrochemicals, paper, etc. In particular, the steel industry is a hard to abate high-emissivity industry which due to chemical processes and high thermal demands (often above 500 °C) contributed to 7.4% of global CO2 in the year 2021.
-This paper has explored the potential applications of hydrogen in the hard-to-abate sectors, highlighting its versatility and significance in decarbonization efforts.
+In the industrial sector, the greatest need is the decarbonisation of energy-intensive industries, such as producers of iron and steel, aluminum, cement, petrochemicals, paper, and more.
+The steel industry, in particular, is a hard-to-abate high-emissivity industry that, due to chemical processes and high thermal demands (often above 500 °C), contributed to 7.4% of global CO2 emissions in 2021.
+This paper explores the potential applications of hydrogen in these hard-to-abate sectors, highlighting its versatility and significance in decarbonization efforts, especially as a medium to facilitate the transition to green electric energy uses.
 It provides an overview of hydrogen production methods, emphasizing the importance of sustainable and green hydrogen production.
-It reviews hydrogen production methods, storage, potential in blended combustion.
-In the final part of the article, some considerations are introduced on the possible role of hydrogen in the steel sector (both as a supplementary fuel and as a reducing agent in innovative processes), showing how although there is potential for its inclusion as an element for the decarbonisation, it is necessary to evaluate the energy balances of the various processes and the methods of hydrogen production very carefully, in order not to risk obtaining a marginal effect.
+It reviews hydrogen production methods, storage, and potential in blended combustion.
+In the final part of the article, some considerations are introduced on the possible role of hydrogen in the steel sector (both as a supplementary fuel and as a reducing agent in innovative processes), showing that while there is potential for its inclusion as an element for decarbonization, it is necessary to carefully evaluate the energy balances of the various processes and the methods of hydrogen production, in order to avoid achieving only marginal effects.

-Keywords: energy transition; decarbonisation; hard-to-abate sectors; Hydrogen applications; Sustainable production; steel industry
+Keywords: renewable energy; decarbonization; hard-to-abate sectors; direct electrification; hydrogen applications; steel industry

-Introduction
+1. Introduction